d7KrEoL/safp/README.md

   --Loading waypoints data from file using moonloader library "safp" local wpData = safp.Load(filePath)

-  --Now you can simply use wpData as a list of waypoint elements yourGetWaypointDataFunc(wpData)
+  --Now you can simply use wpData as a list of waypoint elements in your function yourGetWaypointDataFunc(safp.Waypoints)

   --Or iterate it like:
   for i = 1, #safp.Waypoints do